n1cKar/secure-file-tool/README.md

 - Keep your passphrase safe; without it, files cannot be decrypted.
 - All files are encrypted/decrypted locally; no data is sent to any server.
 - Encrypted files are safe to share.
+- AES-GCM is preferred for authenticated encryption; AES-CBC does not include integrity/authentication.

 ## Contact